Sharp Brains: Brain Fitness and Cognitive Health News

 These acids are normal constituents of cell membranes and are essential for normal brain function.
 Omega-3 fatty acids can be found in fish (salmon), kiwi, and walnuts.
 Docosahexaenoic acid, or DHA, is the most abundant omega-3 fatty acid in cell membranes in the brain.
 The human body produces DHA but not enough.
 So we are dependent on the DHA that we get from what we eat.

-A randomized double-blind controlled trial (which means seriously conducted scientific study) is currently looking at the effect of taking omega-3 fatty acids on children’s performance at school in England.
-Preliminary results (Portwood, 2006) suggest that Read the rest of this entry »
+A randomized double-blind controlled trial (which means seriously conducted scientific study) is currently looking at the effect of taking omega‑3 fatty acids on children’s performance at school in England.
+Preliminary results (Portwood, 2006) suggest that [Read more…] about Can food improve brain health?

 Cognitive Health News Roundup